 Policymakers and public service leaders will be invited to speak on campus and interact with students, faculty, staff, and community members.

-Thanks to the generosity of donors, the Herbert Institute awards scholarships to students with an interest in public service.
+Thanks to the generosity of donors, the Herbert Institute awards scholarships to students in a variety of fields.
+To learn more, click the link below.

 Herbert Institute Interns have created this Voter Guide to help inform students about candidates and issues important to students.
 Use your voice and make a difference!